Rwb3n/workflow_ai_rules/codebase_state_v1.md

   targets: ["@radix-ui", "@headlessui", "react-aria"]
   verification: "Direct imports of these packages are only allowed in /components/vendor/ directory"
   check: "Increments ErrorCounts.vendorImport for violations"
+  action: "When wrapper is created, update vendorAbstractionStatus[packageName] = 'wrapped'"
 ---
 ## Code Generation Guidelines
 *Reference for code generation - all requirements formalized as rules in Code Quality Rules section*